jubriledun/a-simple-sysadmin-bash-script-1/README.md

 A simple bash script to automatically run common linux admininstrative tasks using bash menus .

-The script works by simply selecting the desired task, the scipt then does the desired job for you.
+The script works by prompting the administrator to select the desired administrative task, the script then does the desired job automatically.

 ## PS3 variable and select statement
 The PS3 variable refers to the Prompt String 3 variable.
 It is a special variable used by the "select" statement to customize the prompt displayed when creating menus with the "select" construct.